iem-projects/pd-acre/docu/acre_intro.rst

   See more discussion on this subject in the data-storage module ds.

 documentation
-  In each module an extra documentation file should be placed as "acre_<modulename>.rst" and an example and test patch to test the module.
+  In each module an extra documentation file should be placed as ``readme.rst`` and an example and test patch to test the module.
+  Mostly the object description are in their object, just open them.

 Initialization
 ^^^^^^^^^^^^^^

-Each object should be initialized with default values inside the function patch using `loadbang`.
+Each object should be initialized with default values inside the function patch using `acre/initbang`.
-Do not use delays or send/receives between `loadbang` and initialization.
+Do not use delays or send/receives between `loadbang` oe `acre/initbang` and initialization.
 Also from acre-lib the `[initbang]` is provided, so all variables in the objects from acre can be reinitialized.

 The user application can use, for example his initialization routine started with a delay of 0 or more, mostly through loading parameters within the `ds-module`.